Skip to content

 Roofing in Beaumont is hurricane-coast and TDI-windstorm-zone work at the most exposed end of the upper Texas Gulf Coast.
 The metro takes regular tropical-storm and hurricane impacts: Hurricane Harvey in 2017 (with extensive Beaumont and Port Arthur flooding), Hurricane Laura in 2020, and Hurricane Ike in 2008 are all reference events.
 Per the Texas Department of Insurance, much of Jefferson, Hardin, and Orange counties sit inside the windstorm catastrophe area where the WPI-8 inspection process is required for TWIA windstorm coverage eligibility.
 Add the metro's distinctive concentration of standing-seam metal roofs (driven by hurricane wind survivability and salt-air corrosion resistance) and you get a market where regulatory compliance and material durability are both load-bearing constraints.

-If your roof is past 12 years old or has been hit by tropical-storm wind in any season since 2022, get matched with vetted Beaumont roofers.
-Most network pros offer a free inspection and TDI-coordinated WPI-8 process.
+If your roof is past 12 years old or has been hit by tropical-storm wind in any season since 2022, talk to Beaumont roofers in our network.
+Most network pros offer a no-charge inspection and TDI-coordinated WPI-8 process.

 What's different about roofing in Beaumont